 Author - James Irvine

-I live in North Yorkshire with my wife Helen and my 15 year-old son Stephen.
-I am currently Lecturer in Physics and Electronics at Leeds City College.
+I live in North Yorkshire with my wife Helen and my 21 year-old son Stephen.
+I have retired from my post Lecturer in Physics and Electronics at Leeds City College.

 I was born in Chester and brought up in Northwich in Cheshire.
 My own education was at Shrewsbury School in the 1970's.